AlexFrummet/cooking-with-context/README.md

 he code to replicate experiments is located in the `experiment` folder.
 To run an experiment:

 1. Set up a virtual environment with Python 3.9 and activate it.
-2. Install required packages using `pip -r requirements.txt`.
+2. Install required packages using `pip install -r requirements.txt`.
 3. Execute experiments with `python run_experiment.py`

 Specify options using: